Updated biweekly · Independent · Carsmenskii is not paid by manufacturers Want help using these? See matchmaking →

 A current snapshot of manufacturer-level incentives on new vehicles sold in Canada — discounted financing, lease cash, loyalty bonuses, and EV rebates.
 Updated every two weeks.
 Verify with the dealer before relying on any specific offer; manufacturer terms can change between updates.

-Last updated: May 9, 2026
+Last updated: July 2, 2026

 How to use this page